-In a recent study it only took 24 weeks for mice to show adverse effects of a diet rich in trans fat with marked atherosclerosis (hardening of the arteries, associated with coronary heart disease) (Chen et al 2011).
+In a recent study, it only took 24 weeks for mice to show adverse effects of a diet rich in trans fat with marked atherosclerosis (hardening of the arteries, associated with coronary heart disease) (Chen et al 2011).
 That’s only half a year, just think if you’ve been eating fast food off and on your entire life!

-Moral of the story, start the day off properly and AVOID trans fat, plus it will save you a ton of money not buying breakfast everyone morning at Starbucks!
+The moral of the story, start the day off properly and AVOID trans fat, plus it will save you a ton of money not buying breakfast everyone morning at Starbucks!

-9:49am: Inside Bill’s office:“Well those three snack cakes sure aren’t keeping me full, friggin hungry again!
+9:49 am: Inside Bill’s office: “Well those three snack cakes sure aren’t keeping me full, friggin hungry again!
 Sweet job Starbucks… There is no way in Hell I can make it until lunch break.
-Yes I can…no I can’t….yes I can……(7 seconds later)….I’m just going to check out the vending machine to see if they have any healthy snacks.”
+Yes, I can…no I can’t….yes I can……(7 seconds later)…I’m just going to check out the vending machine to see if they have any healthy snacks.”

 -Bless his heart, like most people Bill actually wants to be healthy and strives to do so.